 - 3.2 The McDonald's freestanding or drive-thru restaurant is a single storey unit.
-The model has evolved over many years in order to meet the very specific operational requirements of McDonald's. - 3.3 The restaurant has a GEA (including the coral and freezer chiller) of 405sqm.
-The dining area can accommodate approximately 100 diners at any one time. - 3.4 Within the public part of the building are the dining area, counter and a corridor leading to male/female/disabled toilets. - 3.5 The non-trading part of the property comprises of the kitchen and service counters, an office, two presenter booths (for a till and delivering orders on the drive thru lane), a staff room, two staff changing rooms, store, gulley, external store, freezer and chiller rooms. - 3.6 The amount of development relates directly to the operational requirements of McDonald's and is the minimum necessary to deliver the proposed operation.
+The model has evolved over many years in order to meet the very specific operational requirements of McDonald's. - 3.3 The restaurant has a GEA (including the coral and freezer chiller) of 384sqm and a GIA of 321.7sqm. - 3.4 Within the public part of the building are the dining area, counter and a corridor leading to male/female/disabled toilets. - 3.5 The non-trading part of the property comprises of the kitchen and service counters, an office, two presenter booths (for a till and delivering orders on the drive thru lane), a staff room, two staff changing rooms, store, gulley, external store, freezer and chiller rooms. - 3.6 The amount of development relates directly to the operational requirements of McDonald's and is the minimum necessary to deliver the proposed operation.